Cryptonomic/Conseil/docs/README.md

 ## Running Conseil

+### Requirements

+In addition to the database service described above, JRE (>= 8.0) is required to run the Conseil components.

+#### Building from Source

+Should you chose to compile from source, a Scala development environment will be necessary comprising of the following:

+- JDK (> 8.x)
+- Scala (> 2.12.x)
+- SBT (> 1.2.6)

+To package, simply run `sbt -J-Xss32m clean assembly`.
+This process may take a minute to complete, once it's done, `.jar` will be produced in `/tmp/conseil.jar`.
+To just compile, run `sbt -J-Xss32m clean compile`.

 ### Starting

 Assuming that the database and blockchain node are up and running, the next thing to start is `lorre`.